merklejerk/flex-ether/README.md

 - `async resolveAddress(addr)` Resolve an ENS address.
 If a regular address is passed, the checksummed version will be returned.
 - `async getBlockNumber()` Get the current block number.
 - `async getDefaultAccount()` Get the default account, set by the provider.

+### Module Properties
+The following module properties affect gas calculations for all instances:

+- `MAX_GAS` Maximum gas limit for transactions.
+Defaults to `6721975`.
+- `MAX_GAS_PRICE` Maximum gas price for transactions.
+Defaults to `256` gwei.